Baby wake windows by age: Newborn and infant sleep windows

 When to seek professional help

-If you’re looking to help your child learn to fall asleep independently, there are a variety of to consider.
+If you’re looking to help your child learn to fall asleep independently, there are a variety of sleep-training methods to consider.
 If you’d like even more sleep support, consider submitting for a personalized Sleep Plan through Huckleberry Premium.
-Our sleep consultants can create a step-by-step plan that considers your child’s needs and family’s preferences.
+Our sleep consultants create step-by-step plans that consider your child’s needs and your family’s preferences.

 However, if you have concerns about your child’s sleep or notice any red flags when it comes to your little one’s development, consult with their pediatrician to rule out any health factors that may be affecting sleep.